Teri Perl: Education and career

-"An excellent, documented historical accoutn of contributions made by somen interested in mathematics presented in a most unusual and readable format.
+"An excellent, documented historical account of contributions made by somen interested in mathematics presented in a most unusual and readable format.
 The attention of a reader in mathematics is captivated immediately..."

 In 2005, GirlSource honored Perl with its WAVE (Women of Achievement, Vision and Excellence) award.
 In 2022 she became a fellow of the Association for Women in Mathematics, "For amazing and tireless efforts over five decades to promote women in mathematics and related fields; particularly, for co-founding what we now know as Expanding Your Horizons, her biographies of women mathematicians, and her influential role in The Learning Company, which have together inspired generations of women and girls."